La Bombonera: Boca Museum

-The Passion of Boca Juniors Museum (Museo de la Pasión Boquense) was opened in 2001 during the Mauricio Macri's administration.
+The Passion of Boca Juniors Museum (Museo de la Pasión Boquense) was opened in 2001 during Mauricio Macri's administration.
 It is located within the stadium, just below the grandstands.
-The Museum was built on two floors and chronicles the club's rise from 1905 (the year the club was established) to the present day.
+The museum was built on two floors and chronicles the club's rise from 1905 (the year the club was established) to the present day.

 One of the exhibits in the museum is a giant football with 360-degree footage of the club's fans and players at a match.
 The museum also includes a Hall of fame and a large mural of Diego Maradona.
-Also included are non-football items such as the specially commissioned blue and gold guitar played by Lenny Kravitz when he performed at La Bombonera in 2005.
+Also included are non-football items, such as the specially commissioned blue and gold guitar played by Lenny Kravitz when he performed at La Bombonera in 2005.

-A giant statue of Boca Juniors' all-time topscorer, Martín Palermo, was unveiled in 2011.
-Other former players who have their statues honoring them are Diego Maradona and Román Riquelme A total of seven Boca Juniors idols have been honored by the club with their respective monuments, they are Guillermo Barros Schelotto, Angel Clemente Rojas, Silvio Marzolini and Antonio Rattín, apart from Maradona, Palermo and Riquelme.
+A giant statue of Boca Juniors' all-time top scorer, Martín Palermo, was unveiled in 2011.
+Other former players who have statues honoring them are Diego Maradona and Román Riquelme A total of seven Boca Juniors idols have been honored by the club with their respective monuments; they are Guillermo Barros Schelotto, Angel Clemente Rojas, Silvio Marzolini and Antonio Rattín, apart from Maradona, Palermo, and Riquelme.

-Carlos Bianchi was the first Boca Juniors manager to be honored with a statue, when a monument of his figure was unveiled in October 2016.
-Bianchi won 9 titles during his two tenures on the club (1998–2003), becoming the most winning manager in Boca Juniors' history.
+Carlos Bianchi was the first Boca Juniors manager to be honored with a statue when a monument to his figure was unveiled in October 2016.
+Bianchi won nine titles during his two tenures at the club (1998–2003), becoming the most winning manager in Boca Juniors' history.
 Under Bianchi's coaching, the team also set a record of 40 matches unbeaten, the biggest since Argentine football became professional in 1931.

 Redevelopment

-There are planned improvements for the stadium, including measures to ease crowd congestion, use of new technology in the stadium and improved corporate facilities.
+There are planned improvements for the stadium, including measures to ease crowd congestion, the use of new technology in the stadium, and improved corporate facilities.
 These include: